MetOffice/simulation-systems/source/Reviewers/releases/standard_suites.rst

     rose macro --fix -C app/APP

   where ``APP`` should be replaced by each available app in turn.
 It should report that 0 changes were made.
-* Now upgrade the apps to the new version, using the metadata trunk checked out earlier.
+* Now upgrade the apps to the new version, using the metadata ``main`` checked out earlier.
 Again, replace ``APP`` with each app in turn.
 This will prompt you to confirm while running.

   .. code-block::

-    rose app-upgrade -C app/APP -M /path/to/the/meta/trunk vnX.Y
+    rose app-upgrade -C app/APP -M /path/to/um_meta/clone vnX.Y

 * Finally run the validator macros.
 If everything is fine the command will report nothing, however the SCM suite will raise some warnings about Openmp and "global rows" - these can be ignored.

   .. code-block::

-    rose macro metomi.rose.macros.DefaultValidators -M /path/to/the/meta/trunk:/path/to/the/jules/hot/rose-meta
+    rose macro metomi.rose.macros.DefaultValidators -M
+    /path/to/um_meta/clone/main: /path/to/the/jules/hot/rose-meta

 * Check that the changes look sensible and then run the suite,